noahpresler/React-Tutorial/README.md

 this.state.memes.map(meme => <Meme caption={meme.caption} url={meme.url}/>)
 ```

-Once again, this is saying "for each meme in our variable, map it to the matching meme compomnenet and display it in my browser".
+Once again, this is saying "for each meme in our variable, map it to the matching meme componenet and display it in my browser".

 Your App render function will then be: